MahApps/mahapps.com/input/docs/styles/progressbar.md

 </ProgressBar>
 ```

-The same key in `App.xaml` — or in the resources of any ancestor — recolours everything below it. `MahApps.Brushes.Progress` is a `LinearGradientBrush` in the theme, from `MahApps.Colors.Highlight` to `MahApps.Colors.Accent3`; a plain `SolidColorBrush` is a perfectly good replacement, as above.
+The same key in `App.xaml`, or in the resources of any ancestor, recolours everything below it.
+That still works on `develop`, because the `Foreground` setter of the style looks the key up as a `DynamicResource` too. `MahApps.Brushes.Progress` is a `LinearGradientBrush` in the theme, from `MahApps.Colors.Highlight` to `MahApps.Colors.Accent3`; a plain `SolidColorBrush` is a perfectly good replacement, as above.

 ## Indeterminate